hypercube-lab/hypercube/README.md

-individuals, organizations, and other ecosystem participants that deploy, integrate, or use the HyperCube blockchain protocol code directly (e.g., as a node operator), and individuals that transact on the HyperCube blockchain through light clients, third party interfaces, and/or wallet software.
+individuals, organizations, and other ecosystem participants that deploy, integrate, or use the HyperCube blockchain protocol code directly (e.g., as a node operator), and individuals that transact on the HyperCube blockchain through light clients, third party interfaces, and/or qtc software.